 git clone https://framagit.org/simgrid/simgrid.git cd simgrid cmake -DCMAKE_INSTALL_PREFIX=/opt/simgrid . make make install

-This section is about compile-time options, that are very different from run-time options.
+This section is about compile-time options, which are very different from run-time options.
 Compile-time options fall into two categories.
 SimGrid-specific options define which part of the framework to compile while Generic options are provided by cmake itself.

 Our build system often gets mixed up if you change something on